ruqayaahh/react-hooks-demo/README.md

 ## Get started

-1. Fork or clone the project.
+1. Fork or clone the repo.
 2. Run `npm install` or the shorthand `npm i` to install all dependencies.

 In the project directory, you can run: